-Call to actions prompt the site visitors to take some step, the language that you use for the copy is essential.
+Call to action prompt the site visitors to take some step, the language that you use for the copy is essential.

-Call to actions starting with imperative verbs deliver the explicit invitation to the work.
+Call to action starting with imperative verbs deliver the explicit invitation to the work.

 By using operative action-oriented words, you strengthen the users’ confidence in the particular choice towards a clock on the call to action design and completing the indented action.